On Quark Substructures in an Inspired Unified Model: Hyperparticle modeling

 \subsection{Underlying symmetries and charges}

-At this level, there ought to be certain kind of interactions binding the hyperquarks from which the color degrees of freedom can emerge.
-Thus, analogous to the quark binding force, we call the hyperquark binding force the "hyperstrong force".
-It is proposed to be a gauge symmetry with the subindex $h$ referring to the corresponding "hypercolor charge", under which quarks are neutral, with "hypergluons" $G_{h}$ as hyperstrong force vectors binding the hyperquarks via hypergluons exchange.
-Considering the fact that the hypercolor interaction is thus assumed to be a confining force, the free hyperquarks would be unobservable even though they might have small masses.
-In fact, this symmetry should involve a $SU(3)$ subgroup recovering the strong interaction features.
+\textbf{At this level, and in a similar spirit to confinement conception of the model of rishons where the latters are supposed to be bounded into fundamental fermions by }$SU(3)$\textbf{\ hypercolor inter-preon forces \cite {234}, there ought to be certain kind of interactions binding the hyperparticles from which the color degrees of freedom can emerge.
+The only distinction here is that new }$SU(3)$\textbf{\ scheme is supposed to concern only the quark sector.
+Thus, analogous to the quark binding force, we call the hyperparticle binding force the hypercolor force.
+It is proposed to be a gauge symmetry with the subindex }$h$\textbf{\ referring to the corresponding hypercolor charge, under which quarks are neutral, with {\it hypergluons} }$G_{h}$\textbf{\ as hypercolor force vectors binding the hyperparticle via hypergluons exchange.
+Considering the fact that the hypercolor interaction is thus assumed to be a confining force, the free hyperparticles would be unobservable even though they might have small masses.
+In fact, this symmetry should involve a }$SU(3)$\textbf{\ subgroup recovering the strong interaction features.
 Inspired by HEP investigations, it could be many local gauge symmetries.
-One scenario may concern a $SO(10)$ symmetry.
-Indeed, the above particle configurations (\ref{eq2}) and (\ref{eq3}) could hold up the following symmetry factorization
+One scenario may concern a }$SO(10)$ \textbf{\ symmetry.
+Indeed, the above particle configurations (\ref{eq2}) and (\ref{eq3}) could hold up the following symmetry factorization}

 being equivalent to

 In this factorization, the first factor indicate that one has two kinds of doublets.
 To reproduce the correct color assignment of quarks, all hyperquarks should be $SU(3)_{h}$ color triplets which could be supported by the following split symmetries